EvobyteDigitalBiology/readstore-cli/README.md

 ### Import FASTQ files from .csv Template<a id="import_template"></a>

-You can also import FASTQ files defined in a .csv template files.
+Import FASTQ files from template .csv file.

-`readstore import fastq fastq_templates.csv`
+A `.csv` file can be downloaded from the ReadStore App in the `Staging` Page or from this repository, or is available in this repository under assets/readstore_template.csv

-The template .csv must contain the columns `FASTQFileName`,`ReadType` and `UploadPath`
+The template .csv file must contain the columns `FASTQFileName`,`ReadType` &	`UploadPath`.

-- FASTQFileName: Name of the FASTQ file (used to group FASTQ files in datasets and set default dataset name)
+- **FASTQFileName** Name for the FASTQ File in ReadStore DB
-- ReadType: Should be R1, R2, I1 or I2 for for Read1/2 or Index1/2
+- **ReadType** FASTQ Read Type: R1 (Read 1), R2 (Read 2), I1 (Index 1) or I2 (Index 2)
-- UploadPath: FASTQ file path.
-ReadStore server needs read permissions to file.
+- **Upload Path** File path to FASTQ file.
+Must be accessible from ReadStore server

 ```
 usage: readstore import fastq [options]